TeriakiSauce/Scrabble/README.md

 ![](UML.jpg)

 ### Known issues
-- The score and turn are not shown to the users.
+- The score and turn are not shown to the users
 - Ugly

 ### Roadmap Ahead
+- Displaying the issue when you get 0 points for a turn
 - Displaying the score and turn for players to see
 - Added serialization/derialization
 - Adding player AI